Bridal Shower Host Etiquette Q&A

-Q: I'm scared my bridal shower is going to be a snore.
+Q: I'm worried my bridal shower will be boring.
 How can I tell my maid of honor what kind of shower I want?

-A: Back off, bridezilla.
-(Just kidding.)
-Seriously though, you cannot take control of this party being thrown in your honor.
+A: First things first: You really shouldn't try to take control of this party being thrown in your honor.
 But while we're sure your maid of honor is trying to plan a bridal shower that suits your personality, there's no reason you can't give her a little guidance.
 When she approaches you to decide on the date, drop subtle hints like, "Any weekend in May would be perfect, since I love the gardenlike feel of spring."
 Better yet, enlist a shower spy: Share your concerns with a trustworthy bridesmaid who can help steer the maid of honor toward your bridal shower ideas and your sense of style.

 Q: Who is expected to throw my bridal shower?
 I was hoping it could be at my mom's house.

 A: It's long been customary for the maid of honor or the bridesmaids to throw the wedding shower—so if any one of them is your sister, you're in luck and it would be totally acceptable to throw the bridal shower at your mom's.
 Your mom can take on the role of cohost—the mavens of manners no longer look down upon that as a quest for presents (after all, bridal shower gifts are usually expected no matter who's hosting).

 Really, it comes down to who wants to throw you the bridal shower: your aunts, the groom's family, your mom's best friends, your college pals or even your coworkers.
 More brides and grooms are living in cities other than the one where they grew up, and their attendants may be from college, where they live now or elsewhere.
 What if the wedding is in the bride's hometown, but none of the bridesmaids live there?
 It's unrealistic to expect a maid of honor in Seattle to plan a shower in Chicago without help from the locals.
 Faraway bridesmaids and honor attendants definitely pitch in, but Mom is often party central these days, and no one's horrified.